Getting Data

 The technology could complement Apple’s push into spatial computing, allowing users to interact with digital content in three dimensions.
 It could also serve as a spatial controller for tasks like file navigation, cursor control, or audio adjustments.

 While there’s no guarantee this stylus will reach consumers soon, Apple’s patent points to a future where digital creativity is no longer limited by screens or surfaces.
-We may be closer than we think to the next leap in input technology.
+We may be closer to the next leap in input technology than we think.

 Would you use a stylus that works in mid-air or on any surface?